 The first analysis and construction of a stack height database was performed in early 1999, as fully described in Estimates of Stack Heights and Exit Gas Velocities for TRI Facilities in OPPT's Risk-Screening Environmental Indicators Model (June 1999).
 This Appendix summarizes the information contained in that report, and also presents results from a subsequent analysis performed for Reporting Year 1998 when Electric Utilities were first required to report to TRI.
-This appendix presents the results from the initial analysis; however, the process is repeated annually with each release of new TRI data.
+This appendix presents the results from the initial analyses; however, the data extraction and processing from AIRS and NET has been repeated several times.
+It was last performed in July 2001.
+In years when AIRS and NET data is not extracted and processed, data from the previous year is applied to each facility.
+New facilities that have not reported in previous years (and hence have no facility-specific data) are assigned the SIC-code level default or the overall default values.